How many homeowners are uninsured in the U.S.?

 “As expected, disaster-prone states have the least affordable homeowners insurance,” Worters says.

-For example, hurricane-prone Florida has the least affordable homeowners insurance in the country, according to the IRC.
+For example, hurricane-prone Florida has some of the highest insurance rates in the country.

 Worters says legal system abuse is another factor driving up costs.
 This includes false claims of damage to homes, which is common in disaster-prone areas.